-The Secretary will encourage States to identify entities licensed by the State that appear to be entities required to be registered as compounding manufacturers, and shall designate a point of contact and establish a process for States to notify the Secretary of such entities.
-If the Secretary determines that the entity is a compounding manufacturer it will notify the State within 15 days, and will make the determination available on FDA's website.
+The Secretary will designate a point of contact and establish a process for a State Board of Pharmacy to notify the Secretary if it appears that an entity licensed by the State should be registered as a compounding manufacturer.
+If the Secretary determines that the entity is a compounding manufacturer it will notify the State within 15 days.
 The Secretary will encourage direct communication between the states regarding traditional compounders.